Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 He got a special visa to visit, but got an MIQ room through the voucher system like everyone else, Hipkins said.

-Special visitors "by and large, they follow the rules ... and we do get a lot out of them coming to NZ."
+Special visitors "by and large, they follow the rules ... and we do get a lot out of them coming to NZ".

-"The last thing you want is people who are really tired giving vaccinations," so it was important to give people a break before ramping up booster doses starting next week, Hipkins said.
+"The last thing you want is people who are really tired giving vaccinations", so it was important to give people a break before ramping up booster doses starting next week, Hipkins said.

 Was Hipkins confident people know they can't leave self-isolation until the final test is back?